mazgch/hpg/docu/Mower.md

 ![Bosch lawn mower](Mower_Hack.png)

 To convert the Hall sensors signals to a ``UBX-ESF-MEAS`` a small Arduino MCU with at least 7 GPIOs is used.
 This code could be integrated with the main project but we don't have enough spare GPIOs on the hpg board and maybe it also better to avoid large delays in processing and sampling the Hall signals.
 For details about standalone software project go to [wtBox](../software/wtBox/).
 I used 1kOhm resistors to connect the wtBox to the Hall sensor wires of the mower, and also for the connection to the HPG board ``ZED RXI`` pin and ``GND`` pins.
 This reduces the risk for accidential issues in case one of the boards is msibehaving or off.
 The following picture shows how the board is connected to the wires, at the time of this photo the non defualt ``D8`` was used for ``D4 TX1 -> ESF-MEAS -> ZED RXI``, this was later changed to the default ``D4 TX1`` location that is also connected to the LED on the board.
+In [``GNSS.h``](../software/GNSS.h) you need to set the ``dynModel = DYN_MODEL_MOWER`` that applies certain configurations required to ZED.

 ![Bosch lawn mower](Mower_WtBox.png)